This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Spray the inside of an oven safe ramekin or small baking dish with non-stick cooking spray.
+• Prepare the baking dish by spraying the inside of a small oven-safe ramekin or baking dish with nonstick spray.
 Set aside.

-• Melt the butter in a small saucepan set to medium heat.
-Add the onions and stir until softened, about 4 minutes.
+• Make the sauce: Melt the butter in a small saucepan over medium heat.
+Add the onions and cook until softened, about 4 minutes.

-• Stir in the flour, salt, pepper, nutmeg, thyme, and garlic powder to the pot and cook, stirring constantly for 1 minute.
+• Add seasonings and flour: Stir in the flour, salt, pepper, nutmeg, thyme, and garlic powder.
+Cook, stirring constantly, for 1 minute.

-• Whisk in the milk, cream, and lemon juice and simmer sauce, whisking occasionally, until thickened, about 5 minutes.
+• Whisk in liquids: Slowly whisk in the milk, cream, and lemon juice.
+Let the sauce simmer, whisking occasionally, until thickened, about 5 minutes.

-• Remove from heat and stir in cheeses.
+• Add cheese: Remove the saucepan from heat and stir in the cheddar and Parmesan until melted and smooth.

-• Bake in the oven for 20-25 minutes or until topping is golden.
+• Bake: Place the dish in the oven and bake for 20-25 minutes, until the topping is golden brown.

 Notes

-• Pasta Choices: While I use small elbow macaroni, feel free to swap it out.
-Small-shaped pasta like penne or fusilli works well, and you can go for regular, whole wheat, or gluten-free varieties to suit your dietary needs.
+• Pasta Options: I use elbow macaroni, but small pasta like penne or fusilli works too.
+Regular, whole wheat, or gluten-free varieties all work well.

-• Veggie Boost: If you enjoy a touch of green in your casserole, toss in 1/2 cup of frozen peas while the sauce simmers.
-It’s an easy way to add color and nutrients.
+• Add Vegetables: Stir in 1/2 cup of frozen peas while the sauce simmers for extra color and nutrients.

-• Cheese Variations: While sharp cheddar is my go-to, consider mixing it up with smoked Gruyère, fontina, or sharp white cheddar for a unique twist on flavor.
+• Cheese Variations: Sharp cheddar is my favorite, but you can also use smoked Gruyère, fontina, or sharp white cheddar for a different flavor.

 Nutrition